Health / Medical Industry

 •Centralized management of devices enabled ease of deployment and monitoring

-When Dave Baldwin, the CIO of Borrego Health, started planning the WAN upgrade, his team had various requirements and constraints: the solution needed to be cost effective, needed to provide fail-safe in real-time and have the capability to enable seamless and highly redundant connectivity between their clinics and their EHR data-center, as well as connectivity to their cloud based services, such as their hosted PBX.
+When Dave Baldwin, the CIO of Borrego Health, started planning the WAN upgrade, his team had various requirements and constraints: the solution needed to be cost effective, needed to provide fail-safe in real time and have the capability to enable seamless and highly redundant connectivity between their clinics and their EHR data center, as well as connectivity to their cloud-based services, such as their hosted PBX.

-Additionally, Borrego Health’s accelerated growth meant that the same small IT team now has to manage the IT of organization four times the size.
+Additionally, Borrego Health’s accelerated growth meant that the same small IT team now had to manage the IT of an organization four times the size.
 This initiated a search for a solution that can address both voice and data in a single platform.
 Up until recently, both their carrier voice and data connectivity did not have redundancy.

 Alongside the planned migration to hosted-PBX in their clinics, Borrego also heavily relies on a Citrix environment to access various application servers over the Internet, via Citrix Remote Access.

 One clear motivation was the patient experience, which is tracked via a quality score by Medicare that affects the funding support.
 Downtime meant Borrego’s access to their Electronic Health System (EHS) was not available, and therefore the doctors couldn’t access patient records.
-This not only caused poorer patient experience, but since they had to revert back to paper based records, this meant increased potential mistakes that can put lives at risk - a risk that needed to be resolved.
+This not only caused poorer patient experience, but since they had to revert back to paper based records, this meant increased potential mistakes that could put lives at risk – a risk that needed to be resolved.

 “Electronic Health Records is a fundamental cloud application for our clinics.
 Our EHR services can’t go down.
 It literally can be a matter of life and death.
 That is one of the primary reasons that attracted us to Mushroom Networks”, said Baldwin.